10 Crucial Elements for Website Credibility

 - they make judgement about it (Interpretation).

 Therefore, to be seen as credible, your website must display certain elements users are likely to interpret as such.
 Here are the most crucial ones:

-This study of over 2500 online shoppers found that participants comment on design and website’s look and feel more than on any other factor, with over 46% of comments addressing design in some way.
-A separate study called “What Makes Web Sites Credible?
-A Report on a Large Quantitative Study” found that good design is the second most common credibility factor.
+This study of over 2,500 online shoppers found that participants comment on design and website’s look and feel more than on any other factor, with over 46% of comments addressing design in some way.
+A separate study called “What Makes Web Sites Credible? found that good design is the second most common credibility factor.

-2. Presence of Trust Seals - In 2012, while developing a model for online customer behaviour two researchers from Priyadarshini Engineering College and S. B. Patil Institute of Management identified trust and security as major filtering elements preventing buyers from completing the purchase.
-In one Econsultancy survey , when asked how they decide whether to trust a site when shopping on it for the first time, 48% of respondents answered: “The site displays trustmarks to reassure shoppers”
+In 2012, while developing a model for online customer behavior, two researchers from Priyadarshini Engineering College and S. B. Patil Institute of Management identified trust and security as major filtering elements preventing buyers from completing the purchase.
+In one Econsultancy survey , when asked how they decide whether to trust a site when shopping on it for the first time, 48% of respondents answered: “The site displays trust marks to reassure shoppers” .

-A trust mark verifies that a business is authentic.
+A trust badge verifies that a business is authentic.
 Security seals also confirm that your website has been tested and is safe to buy from.
 Then which trustmarks are the best to use?

-According to one study by Actual Insights , badges from well-known brands are the most effective.
-In their 2011 survey three companies - MacAfee, Verisign and Paypal - achieved the highest recognition.
-In a separate study however, Econsultancy discovered that the best trust marks are those your audience is already familiar with.
+Econsultancy discovered that the best trust badges are those your audience is already familiar with.
+According to another study by Actual Insights , badges from well-known brands are the most effective.
+In their survey three companies - MacAfee, Verisign and PayPal - achieved the highest recognition.

 Visitors consider websites displaying relevant and engaging information as more credible.
-According to another BJ Fogg’s study, 25% of respondents rely on the content and information focus as a sign of a website’s credibility.
+According to research by BJ Fogg, 25% of respondents rely on the content and information focus as a sign of a website’s credibility.
 Elements that, according to the study, make copy relevant include: